14 days to withdraw

 • by mail order,

-• during a teleshopping,
+• through teleshopping,

 Purchase in a shop, at a fair or exhibition: no withdrawal!

-• Any purchase made in a shop in Europe is in principle firm and final (except in Lithuania, which grants a right of withdrawal of 14 days even for purchases in shops).
+• Any purchase made in a shop in Europe is, in principle, firm and final (except in Lithuania, which grants a right of withdrawal of 14 days even for purchases in shops).
 Therefore, in principle, you cannot cancel your purchase unless you pay a cancellation fee.
 In practice, many retailers offer as a commercial gesture the possibility of exchanging and/or refunding the item within a certain period of time.
 Before buying, check with the shop owner.

-• If you buy a product at a fair or exhibition in France,you will not be able to give it back free of charge either.
-A fair or exhibition is considered to be a "commercial establishment" of the seller or service provider within the meaning of European Union law, so it is as if you were buying in a shop
+• If you buy a product at a fair or exhibition in France, you will not be able to give it back free of charge either.
+A fair or exhibition is considered to be a "commercial establishment" of the seller or service provider within the meaning of European Union law, so it is as if you were buying in a shop.

 Do I have a right of withdrawal for any purchase?

-No. In principle, you only have a right of withdrawal for purchases made at a distance and outside the shop, see above.
+No. In principle, you only have a right of withdrawal for purchases made at a distance and outside the shop (see above)

 But even at a distance, you do not always have a right of withdrawal.
 This is the case for:

-• Online purchase of software for download;
+• Online purchase of software to download

 For specific goods, you do not have a right to withdrawal either: